-Attach a supporting schedule that provides the name, EIN, and net income (loss) per the financial statement or books and records included on line 7a or 7b for each separate foreign or U.S. disregarded entity.
-The amounts of income (loss) detailed on the supporting schedule should be reported for each separate other disregarded entity without regard to the effect of consolidation or elimination entries solely between or among the entities listed.
-If there are consolidation or elimination entries relating to such separate other disregarded entities whose income (loss) is reported on the attached schedule that are not reportable on line 8, the net amounts of all such consolidation and elimination entries must be reported on a separate line on the attached schedule, so that the separate financial accounting income (loss) of each separate other disregarded entity remains separately stated.
+Attach a supporting statement that provides the name, EIN, and net income (loss) per the financial statement or books and records included on line 7a or 7b for each separate foreign or U.S. disregarded entity.
+Also state the total assets and total liabilities for each such separate included entity and include those assets and liabilities amounts in the total assets and total liabilities reported on Part I, line 12d.
+The amounts of income (loss) detailed on the supporting statement should be reported for each separate other disregarded entity without regard to the effect of consolidation or elimination entries solely between or among the entities listed.
+If there are consolidation or elimination entries relating to such separate other disregarded entities whose income (loss) is reported on the attached statement that aren't reportable on line 8, the net amounts of all such consolidation and elimination entries must be reported on a separate line on the attached statement, so that the separate financial accounting income (loss) of each separate other disregarded entity remains separately stated.

-For example, if the net income (after consolidation and elimination entries) of a sub-consolidated group of other foreign disregarded entities is being reported on line 7a, the attached supporting schedule should report the income (loss) of each separate other foreign disregarded entity from each disregarded entity's own financial accounting net income statement or books and records, and any consolidation or elimination entries (for intercompany dividends, minority interests, etc.) not reportable on line 8 should be reported on the attached supporting schedule as a net amount on a line separate and apart from lines that report each other foreign disregarded entity's separate net income (loss).
+For example, if the net income (after consolidation and elimination entries) of a sub-consolidated group of other foreign disregarded entities is being reported on line 7a, the attached supporting statement should report the income (loss) of each separate other foreign disregarded entity from each disregarded entity's own financial accounting net income statement or books and records, and any consolidation or elimination entries (for intercompany dividends, minority interests, etc.) not reportable on line 8 should be reported on the attached supporting statement as a net amount on a line separate and apart from lines that report each other foreign disregarded entity's separate net income (loss).